Skevin98/identidock/README.md

 ==========

-SImple identicon monster based on monsterid by Kevin Gaudin.
+Simple identicon monster based on monsterid by Kevin Gaudin.

 From "Using Docker" By Adrian Mouat"